Theme: Upholding Information Integrity in the Digital Age: The Role of Access to Information in Addressing Information Disorder

 16:35 - 16:50

-Plenary Session 4: feedback on parallel sessions and closing remarks
+Plenary Session 4: feedback on parallel sessions

-16:50 - 18:00 Plenary Session 4: New initiatives to strengthen ATI: Pretoria’s Proposition for Action and AU African Guidelines for Access to Data
+| 16:50 - 18:00 | Plenary Session 5: New initiatives to strengthen ATI: Pretoria’s Proposition for Action and AU African Guidelines for Access to Data.
+Moderator: Marius Lukosiunas, Head of Section, Access to Information, UNESCO (confirmed)

 19:00 - 21:00